Xiang-Deng-DL/PEBKD/README.md

 ImageNet: --weight_decay 0.00005 --pro 0.5 --alphas '0.1, 0.3' --ps '224, 112' --epochs 100 --search_T 2 --kd_T 2 --lr_decay_epochs '30,60,90' --updata_epoch 20

 ## Notes
 PE-BKD is a general framework.
-You can design **the prior region** based on the prior knowledge that you have about the target task.
+You can design **the prior region** based on the prior knowledge that you have about your target task.

 ## Citation